Manage Debit Orders

 View and edit a Debit Order batch

-• Once all clients have been added to the batch, click on the View batch button.
+• Once all customers have been added to the batch, click on the View batch button.

 • By clicking on the Download button, you can export the batch report into the standard formats.

-• To edit an amount(s), click on the Pencil to the left of the client.
+• To edit an amount(s), click on the Pencil to the left of the customer.

-• To delete a client, select the row and click on Delete Account.
+• To delete a customer, select the row and click on Delete Account.

 • If you are ready to authorise the batch, click on Batch list.